 Want more help selling your art?

-You have a sales force right under your nose: Your collectors.
+You have a sales force right under your nose: Your current buyers and collectors.

 The people who loved your art enough to buy it and live with it are your biggest fans, and are probably itching to share your art with their friends, families, and colleagues.